miketheman/awesome-taglines/readme.md

 - [GNU Emacs](https://www.gnu.org/software/emacs/): An extensible, customizable, free/libre text editor — and more.
 - [GNU nano](https://www.nano-editor.org): was designed to be a free replacement for the Pico text editor, part of the Pine email suite from The University of Washington.
 - [Linux](https://www.linuxfoundation.org/projects/linux/): is the most successful open source project in history
+- [Logit.io](https://logit.io/): Logs and metrics managed, all in one place.
 - [PyCharm](https://www.jetbrains.com/pycharm/): The Python IDE for Professional Developers
 - [Sublime Text](https://www.sublimetext.com): A sophisticated text editor for code, markup and prose
 - [Vim](https://www.vim.org/): the ubiquitous text editor